CoMakery/self-organization-constitution/readme.md

 * In order to build capacity rapidly with changing team members your agreement must also be simple.

 If this is what you are looking for, this agreement is for you.

+##Principles

+* **Distribute Authority** - Members are free to take actions that further the organization's purpose by default.
+* **Evolve** - Define organizational rules and roles iteratively based on the challenges that members experience.
+Make progress even over perfection.
+* **Evidence** - Base decisions and actions on evidence.

 ###How do you adopt this agreement?